c0reyes/c0reyes/README.md

 I am a backend developer and some frontend from Dominican Republic 🇩🇴, now dabbling in data analysis.
 Some of the languages I use are Java, Perl, Python and R.

-- ‍💻 Currently looking for work as a data science or backend programmer.
 - 😊 I like open source projects.

 ## 📬 Get in touch